How to Scrape Google Trends using Python

 Then, head over to the network tab and select the Fetch/XHR tab which tracks all data background requests.
 If we reload the page this view should display all the API requests the browser sent to the server:

-Inspect the Google Trends keywrods analysis page
+Inspect the Google Trends keywords analysis page

 The above page represents the API requests the browser sent to the server while reloading the page.
 These API requests often include the JSON data we want to scrape.

 We'll search for the requests that represent the related queries and topics sections.
-Once we find these requests, right-click on each of them and select copy link address:
+Once we find these requests, right-click on each of them and select "copy link address":

 We'll use these links with Python's httpx to send requests and get the data directly as a JSON dataset: